omni-mouse/jacobs-showcase/v2/README.md

 # Version 2

-Unlike omni v1, this iteration does not involve a mouthpiece.
-Instead, the joystick is placed in front of the lips using a flexible aluminum wire (with the other end attached to a headrest, armrest, or other part of wheelchair).
+In this iteration, the joystick is placed in front of the lips using a flexible aluminum wire (with the other end attached to a headrest, armrest, or other part of wheelchair).
 This makes it convenient for the user to move the joystick in and out of the mouth.
-In turn, this allows the user to talk more freely, and also use speech-to-text recognition for typing.
-After consulting with need-knowers, we decided that this was a better approach.
+Users are able to talk more freely, and also use speech-to-text recognition for typing.
+We decided that this was a better approach after getting feedback from need-knowers.